atomadam2/PvCQ_RNAseq/README.md

 This repository contains all additional code and files used in the following manuscript:

-In vivo P. vivax gene expression analyses reveal stage-specific chloroquine response and 2 differential regulation of male and female gametocytes.
+Plasmodium vivax transcriptomes reveal stage-specific chloroquine response and differential regulation of male and female gametocytes
+A Kim, J Popovici, D Menard, D Serre - Nature communications, 2019

 List of scripts with descriptions: